Nude recreation: Hiking

 Neither nude hiking nor skinny-dipping are expressly prohibited by the US Forest Service, which instead applies laws against disorderly conduct as necessary.
-Nudity was advocated by Colin Fletcher in his popular 1968 book, The Complete Walker.

 In the United Kingdom, Stephen Gough, known as The Naked Rambler, received much media coverage for walking naked from Land's End to John o' Groats in 2003–2004 and again in 2005–2006.

 Conversely to Gough's experiences, in 2005 and 2006 the European Alps were crossed naked during a one-week hiking tour, and there was little media coverage.
 No one was arrested or troubled, and there was no police involvement.
 Most naked hikers report friendly reactions from people they meet.

 Some jurisdictions have regulations formally prohibiting nude hiking, and can impose fines or other punishments.
 A local bylaw to this effect was adopted, for example, by the 2009 General Meeting (Landsgemeinde) of the residents of the Swiss canton Appenzell Innerrhoden.
 In nearby Appenzell Ausserrhoden, the court of second instance "Obergericht" reinforced an unpaid fine of 100 Swiss francs for naked hiking and added the court's cost of another 3330 Swiss Francs.

 Museum tours

 In February 2013, the Leopold Museum of Vienna opened its doors to nude museum goers for an exhibit entitled "Nude Men from 1800 to Today".
 More than sixty visitors attended in the nude.
 In June 2013, the Portland Art Museum in Oregon admitted nude participants prior to the nighttime World Naked Bike Ride for a special exhibit called "Cyclepedia" on the art of bicycle design.
 Hundreds of patrons saw the exhibit in the nude.